chooseMoneychooseMediachooseShoppingchoose

 However, whether this protection extends to services and goods purchased abroad or from an overseas retailer has been a grey area for some time.

-Three major credit card providers - Tesco Personal Finance, American Express and Lloyds TSB - as well as the Association of Payment and Clearing Services (Apacs), have all argued that their responsibility towards consumers should end at the UK border.
+Three major credit card providers - Tesco, American Express and Lloyds TSB - as well as the Association of Payment and Clearing Services (Apacs), have all argued that their responsibility towards consumers should end at the UK border.

 This ruling ends that argument.